rmarable/ParallelClusterMaker/INSTALL.md

 ## Introduction

-ParallelClusterMaker simplifies the automation of creating, deleting, and administering AWS ParallelCluster stacks.
+ParallelClusterMaker is Open Source software that simplifies the automation of creating, deleting, and administering AWS ParallelCluster stacks.

 The recommended way to use ParallelClusterMaker is to stand up a dedicated jumphost using the code in ParallelClusterMaker/JumphostMaker, and from this